HermanToothrot10/qubic-capital-manual/docs/proposals/gp.md

 Execution is not automatic.
 If approved, the proposal is executed off-chain, outside the smart contract, by the Qubic Capital admins, according to the approved decision.

+Multiple approved proposals of this type may coexist and be effective at the same time.